 - Following day 1, assuming the price doesn’t undercut day 1, then we wait for a strong price and volume advance between days 4 and 7.
 Allow a few extra days if needed, but no more than 10 days.

 Once we have a follow-through day—strong price and volume advance 4 to 10 days (within 7 ideally) into a rally—then we know a bottom is likely in.
-That doesn’t mean the price will surge higher, or that the price can’t re-test the low point, but it is strong evidence that buyers have stepped in and overall we are likely to see higher prices over the next few months.
+That doesn’t mean the price will surge higher, or that the price can’t re-test the low point, but it is strong evidence that buyers have stepped in and overall we are likely to see higher prices for the next couple weeks or more.

 All trades, of the few taken at this point, must have a valid setup based on the stock strategy you are using.
 If you can’t find a trade with a valid setup (cup and handle or continuation pattern) then stay out until you have a valid setup.

 This is early in the trend.
 There is money to be made, but as the uptrend unfolds there is MUCH more to be made.
 So we don’t need to rush in.
-Grab one or two good stocks if they set up properly, but don’t dive in 100% just yet.
+Allocate a portion of your capital to good stocks if they set up properly, but don’t dive in 100% just yet.

 That said, you can still look to see if the market is healthy by using the below indicators to determine if it is wise to keep taking trades or if you want to hold off until conditions improve a bit.
 On small typical corrections, I am usually still scanning and looking for trade setups to buy unless we have signals of a possible top or decline in the indexes (an article for another day).